 - Seared Salmon with Scallion Butter

 - Seared Salmon with Avocado, Lemon, and Garlic Aioli

 - Garlic Poached Salmon with Creamy Lemon Caper Sauce

 Recipe below!
 The portions are for 2 entree salads, or 4 appetizer/first course salads.
 A word to the wise: the proportions are VERY forgiving in both the recipe and the salad.
 It’s foolproof.
 Don’t go crazy measuring things exactly, and make sure you test the dressing to see if it has enough salt, or if it tastes too acidic just add more olive oil.

 Salmon, Goat Cheese, and Arugula Salad with Creamy Lemon Garlic Dressing

-- To make the dressing, whisk together the lemon juice, mayo, salt, and garlic.
-Gradually drizzle in olive oil while still whisking.
+- To make the dressing, whisk together the lemon juice, mayonnaise (1 tablespoon), kosher salt (1/2 teaspoon), and minced garlic (1 small clove) in the bottom of a large bowl.
+Gradually drizzle in olive oil (3 tablespoons) while still whisking.
 Continue whisking until dressing is a smooth, creamy consistency.
-Set aside.

 - Add the arugula(4 oz.), cooked salmon (4 oz.), and crumbled goat cheese (2 oz.) to the bowl with the dressing.
 Toss to coat.